Loretta Doyle

-Loretta Doyle (also known by her married name Cusack, born 12 July 1963) is a Scottish judoka who won the under-52kg event at the 1982 World Judo Championships, and the under-56 kg event at the 1990 Commonwealth Games.
-Doyle also won European Judo Championships titles in 1983 and 1992.
+Loretta Doyle (also known by her married name Cusack, born 12 July 1963) is a Scottish judoka who won the under-52 kg event at the 1982 World Championships, and the under-56 kg event at the 1990 Commonwealth Games.
+Doyle also won the European Championships in 1983 and 1992.

 Career

 Doyle started judo at the age of 10, and three years later, she joined the British Judo team.
-Doyle competed at the inaugural World Judo Championships for women in 1980.
+Doyle competed at the inaugural World Judo Championships for women in New York 1980.
 She was one of seven judoka at the event, and won a bronze medal.
-She came third at the 1980 European Judo Championships, and second at the 1981 and 1982 European Judo Championships.
-She won the under-52 kg title at the 1982 World Judo Championships.
-In 1983, Doyle won the under-52 kg event at the European Judo Championships in Genoa, Italy.
-Doyle had to pay her own costs to compete at the 1984 World Judo Championships; she had to borrow the money from her father.
+She came third at the 1980 European Championships, and second at the 1981 and 1982 European Championships.
+She won the under-52 kg title at the 1982 World Championships.
+Doyle won the under-52 kg event at the 1983 European Championships in Genoa, Italy.
+Doyle had to pay her own costs to compete at the 1984 World Championships; she had to borrow the money from her father.
 In the Championships, Doyle suffered a separated shoulder and had to be taken to hospital.

-Doyle came third in the judo demonstration event at the 1986 Commonwealth Games in Edinburgh, Scotland.
+Doyle came second at the 1986 Commonwealth Games in Edinburgh, Scotland where judo was a demonstration sport.
 That year, she lost the British Open Championships final to Sharon Rendle.
-Rendle was chosen instead of Doyle for the 1986 World Judo Championships.
-That year, Doyle also came third at the 1986 European Judo Championships event in London.
-Doyle lost in the first round of the 1989 European Judo Championships.
+Rendle was chosen instead of Doyle for the 1986 World Championships.
+That year, Doyle also came third at the 1986 European Championships in London.
+Doyle lost in the first round of the 1989 European Championships.

 Doyle won the lightweight event (under-56 kg) at the 1990 Commonwealth Games, beating Australian Suzanne Williams in the final.
-It was Scotland's first judo medal at a Commonwealth Games.
-She came second in the under-52 kg event at the 1991 European Judo Championships, losing to Jessica Gal in the final.
-Doyle won the under-52 kg event at the 1992 European Judo Championships in Paris, France.
+It was Scotland's first medal in Judo at the Commonwealth Games.
+She came second in the under 52 kg event at the 1991 European Championships, losing to Jessica Gal in the final.
+Doyle won the under-52 kg event at the 1992 European Championships in Paris, France.
 Doyle was not selected for the 1992 Summer Olympics.
 In addition to her international success, she won eight British titles at the British Judo Championships.

 After retiring, Doyle worked as a coach for the British Judo Association.
 In that role, Doyle coached Sally Conway.
 In 2019, she set up the Loretta Doyle Judo Foundation, to help fund young judo enthusiasts.